Federal-Provincial-Territorial Meeting of Ministers responsible for Wildlife

 There is a long history of cooperation on species at risk among federal, provincial, and territorial governments.
 Through the designation of protected areas, implementation of international wildlife agreements and a commitment to biodiversity, governments have worked together on many nature issues.

-In 1998, Aboriginal organizations, stakeholders, environmental organizations, communities and individuals took part in two national workshops sponsored by Wildlife Directors on draft plans for implementing the Accord.
+In 1998, stakeholders, environmental organizations, communities and individuals took part in two national workshops sponsored by Wildlife Directors on draft plans for implementing the Accord.

 Commitments under the Accord